No-Rank Tensor Decomposition Using Metric Learning: Results

+\revised{For the deep learning models, reconstruction is achieved via their respective decoders.
+For VAE the encoder maps the input tensor into a latent Gaussian distribution, and the decoder reconstructs $\hat{\mathcal{X}}$ by sampling from this distribution and applying non-linear transformations through the network layers.
+For DEC the encoder produces a latent embedding which is optimized to match a target distribution for clustering, and the reconstruction $\hat{\mathcal{X}}$ is obtained by passing these embeddings through a decoder network trained to minimize reconstruction loss (e.g., mean squared error) while aligning cluster assignments.
+These decoders allow VAE and DEC to approximate the original tensor from learned latent representations, highlighting the difference between reconstruction-focused methods and our metric learning approach, which prioritizes discriminative embeddings over exact reconstruction.}

+The visual comparison reveals that tensor decomposition methods (CP, Tucker, and t-SVD) emphasize structural preservation through explicit algebraic reconstruction, whereas metric learning prioritizes discriminative feature retention over exact reconstruction fidelity.
+This distinction reflects their different optimization objectives in capturing brain connectivity patterns.
+The constructed faces for the Olivetti dataset and cluster visualizations for the LFW dataset are shown in Figure~\ref{fig:rec} and Figure~\ref{fig:rec-lfw}, respectively.
+Figure~\ref{fig:abide-deep} shows the functional matrix reconstruction for ABIDE dataset, compared with VAE, and DEC methods.
+For other compariosn see also Figures~\ref{fig:rec1}--\ref{fig:cry-deep} in Appendix~\ref{sec:app}).

-Figure~ \ref{fig:abide-ml} demonstrates the two-dimensional manifold visualizations of brain embeddings, comparing original data with CP decomposition, Tucker decomposition, and metric learning approaches.
+Figure~ \ref{fig:abide-ml} demonstrates the two-dimensional manifold visualizations of brain embeddings, comparing original data with CP decomposition, Tucker and t-SVD decompositions, and metric learning approaches.
 All methods successfully preserve the symmetric structure and hub connectivity patterns essential for neurological analysis.